-It is the objective of this CRMP to demonstrate a comprehensive plan for the encounter of cultural resources during the construction and installation of the transmission line, as well as the various other components affiliated with the line.
+It is the objective of this CRMP to demonstrate a comprehensive plan for the encounter of cultural resources during the construction and installation of the transmission line, as well as the various other components affiliated with it.

-TRC created a CRMP for the permitting process, with an overall permitting CRMP created in 2015, and subsequent revisions and addenda in 2021.
-The plan provides guidance for those monitoring activities not indicated in the CRMP (2021) which specifically addressed previously identified sites within or along the permitted route, and also dealt with unanticipated discoveries when an archeologist is not present.
+TRC created a final CRMP for the permitting process with subsequent revisions and addendums in 2021.
+The plan provides guidance for those monitoring activities not indicated in the original cultural resource management plan (CRMP) (2021) which specifically addressed previously identified sites within or along the permitted route; and unanticipated discoveries when an archeologist is not present.

 No areas of monitoring have been previously identified in the current segment of the Project.
-This current report serves as the Supplemental CRMP for the now planned construction activities, tasked with synthesizing the previously reported data into one document and identifying roles and points of contact for communication ease.
+This current report serves as the supplemental CRMP for the now planned construction activities, tasked in synthesizing the previously reported data into one document and identifying roles and points of contact for communication ease.